open-watcom/owp4v1copy/bld/src/win32/videomp/readme.txt

  The installation method depends on Windows version used.
 For Windows NT 3.1, the Setup applet must be used.
 For all other versions, the display property dialog should be used.
 There are two versions of the INF file: oemsetup.inf for Windows NT 3.x and vidmini.inf for Windows NT 4 and later versions.

-For Windows NT 3.x, the framebuf.dll library provided on the NT installation media is required.
+ Important: For Windows NT 3.x, the framebuf.dll library provided on the NT installation media is required and should be copied to the directory which contains the INF file.
 For Windows NT 4.0 and later, framebuf.dll is already preinstalled on the system.